Real estate diagnosis: state of risk

 The statement of risks must be annexed to the promise of sale or to thebill of sale or at preliminary contract in the event of a sale in the future state of completion.

-This document must be dated and signed by the buyer.
+This document must be dated and signed by the purchaser.

 The seller must keep a copy of it to be able to prove that it has been given to the buyer.